Guest Post by Peggy Holman

 “Very impressive,” I responded.
 “What’s going to happen next?”

 “I’m in charge of the eastern sales force.
 Part of the vision requires moving our sales force away from the corporate headquarters and closer to the properties we own so they can be close to our customer base.
-We have major properties in eight cities in my region, . . . → Read More: Manage the Mid-Space or Your Vision Will Fail
+We have major properties in eight cities in my region, so . . . → Read More: Manage the Mid-Space or Your Vision Will Fail

 The head of HR explained to me, “My team provides great customer service.
 Whatever a business leader asks for, they knock themselves out to provide it quickly and with quality.